 3. Higher pH levels are more mineral-rich with a higher buffering capacity and more stability.

 4. Lower pH levels are less stable and prone to sudden changes.

 5. A high KH (Carbonate Hardness) is a good buffer against acid, preventing a downswing in your water’s pH.

-How Does pH Affect Aquatic Life
+How Does pH Affect Aquatic Life?

 Whether you own coldwater fish, tropical fish, freshwater fish, or saltwater water fish, they are all affected by pH levels.
-The natural pH in freshwater aquariums will usually differ slightly from the pH found in saltwater aquariums.
+The natural pH in freshwater aquariums will usually differ slightly from that in saltwater aquariums.
 The general pH of a freshwater aquarium will typically sit at 6.5 to 8.0 depending on the tap water used, while in a marine aquarium, the pH will be 7.9 to 8.5.

 The pH level in a fish’s native environment results from natural minerals and other factors.
-If your aquarium’s pH is very different from what the fish are used, it can harm your fish.
+If your aquarium’s pH is very different from what the fish are used to, it can harm your fish.
 Very acidic water can cause burns to a fish’s skin, eyes, and lungs.
 Basic (alkaline) water can also cause these areas to become irritated (although not classed as burns).